Nidhi3338/SQL/README.md

        -  **** when there is NEGATIVE query to retrive that it when we use subquery

 ## common table expression
+	- to create a temprary table fr store new column creates by giving alies from old tables
 	```
 	with best_table as
 	(select timestamp as time, action as ave from facebook_web_log group by action)